 Magnifying impact through community partnership

 The Pacific Tower is a dynamic hub for some of the region’s most vital and innovative nonprofit and government organizations.
-Located on Beacon Hill in Seattle’s historic landmark building, the Pacific Tower brings together leading organizations whose work spans issues of social determinants of health and the health of the nonprofit sector.
-The driving vision for Pacific Tower is to create an environment that fosters connections among organizations to magnify impact.
+Located on Beacon Hill, this iconic Seattle landmark brings together leading organizations whose work spans issues of social determinants of health and the health of the nonprofit sector.
+The driving vision for the Tower is to create an environment that fosters connections among organizations to magnify impact.

 Decades of Championing Health Equity